-You have to identify the value of medical travel benefits you provide to your employee.
+You have to identify the portion of the travel assistance that refers to the medical travel benefits you provide to your employee.

 For a T4 slip, enter the entire travel assistance benefit under code 32 in the "Other information" area.
-Enter the medical portion under code 33.
+Enter the medical part under code 33.